RoxanaDev1/GetStarted-Deploy-IBM-Cloud/README.md

 - Mac: iTerm or the regular command line.

+4. Git installed on the machine for working with Git code.

+- PC - GitBash
+- Macs - iTerm should be enough.

-4. Clone the repository and make sure it runs locally
+5. Github account for forking the repository and make sure it runs locally.
+If you do not know how to do this, please follow the instructions at the end of the file.

 ## Understanding the tools we will be using